-“We’ll talks ‘bout it,” Amy is the reconciler, while Angie just glares at me.
+“We’ll talk s‘bout it,” Amy is the reconciler, while Angie just glares at me.
 I have betrayed them.

-I’m sad, my head hanging low.
+It makes me sad, my head hanging low.

-Jace to the rescue, telling me to get all five of us lying in the new snow, with our heads all touching.
+Jace to the rescue, telling me to get all five of us laying in the new snow, with our heads all touching.
 We make snow angels again, five perfect angels, heads together and wings all touching.

 The twins run into the house.
 We giggle and get into the car, starting the engine to get the heater going.
 Huddled in the backseat, Jack explains to Tommy the difference between Jace and Casper.
 He describes how he is able to see Casper after letting him fuck him non-stop for a whole day.

 “I ain’t fuckin’ no one I cain’t see.
 Ya kin feel him fuckin’ ya?”

 “Ya lets him levitate ya on stage.
 Fuckin’ cain’t be any harder than that,” I tell him.

 “Ya don’ts mind me fuckin’ someone, er sumthin’, besides you?”

 “Jace and me has the sex pact.
 We cain’t fuck no one else ‘less we’s both there.”